jsll/pytorch_6dof-graspnet/README.md

 This is a PyTorch implementation of [6-DoF GraspNet](https://arxiv.org/abs/1905.10520).
-The original Tensorflow implementation is found here <https://github.com/NVlabs/6dof-graspnet>.
+The original Tensorflow implementation can be found here <https://github.com/NVlabs/6dof-graspnet>.

 # License